Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dragoon_modifier/dramod-readme.txt

 Giant Axe          - Ultimate Weapon              - Available on Moon after Zieg
                    - Will randomly cast guard status on attack
+				   - Grants 1 extra turn of counterstance
+Rock Fireflies     - Fully recovers HP/MP and clears status effects for all.
+Only useable outside of battle. - Available in maps with Rock Fireflies.
-				   - Grants 1 extra turn of counterstance Archangel's Prayer - (Repeat Item) Fully recovers HP for an incapacitied ally. - Reward for defeating Divine Dragon Ghost
+Archangel's Prayer - (Repeat Item) Fully recovers HP for an incapacitied ally. - Reward for defeating Divine Dragon Ghost

 ===========================================================================================================================================================